igor-bulygin/tdvs-gthb/docs/api/priv/v1/person/packs.md

 	- aware
 	- shipped

-Also ther is there is two special available values:
+Also there is two special available values:
 	- open: includes paid and aware
 	- past: includes shipped
 ```